m-bock/purescript-classless-arbitrary/README.md

 This is very convenient but what we lose here is the ability to define different generators for the same types that somewhere occur.
-Every integer is generated in the same way and without Newtype wrappers there's no way to opt in for the `chooseInt` implementation that is explained above.
+Every integer is generated in the same way and without Newtype wrappers there would be no way to opt in for the `chooseInt` implementation that is explained above.

 Depending on the use case we can chose the one or the other approach.
 But